Periodic Orbits of Oval Billiards on Surfaces of Constant Curvature: Periodic Orbits

 If the geodesic polygon $P$ is not simple, we can take a new simple polygon $\tilde P$ with the same vertices on $\Gamma$ as $P$ and with internal angles $\tilde \zeta_i$.
 Taking only the internal angles $\zeta_i$ of $P$ at the vertices on $\Gamma$ we have that $\sum\zeta_i<\sum\tilde\zeta_i$ and the result follows. \end{proof}

-\begin{proposition} For a fixed period, having only a finite number of periodic orbits, all nondegenerate, is an open property for $C^\infty$ oval billiards. \end{proposition} \begin{proof} Suppose that the $C^\infty$ diffeomorphism $T_\Gamma$ has only nondegenerate $n$-periodic orbits.
-To each one of this orbits corresponds a fixed point of $T_\Gamma^n$ on the compact strip $I\times [\delta_n,\pi-\delta_n]$.
+\begin{proposition} For a fixed period $n\geq 2$, the set of $C^\infty$-ovals on $S$ such that its associated billiard map has only a finite number of $n$-periodic orbits, all nondegenerate, is an open set. \end{proposition} \begin{proof} Suppose that the $C^\infty$ diffeomorphism $T_\Gamma$ has only nondegenerate $n$-periodic orbits.
+To each one of these orbits corresponds a fixed point of $T_\Gamma^n$ on the compact strip $I\times [\delta_n,\pi-\delta_n]$.
 So they must be in a finite number and then $T_\Gamma$ has only a finite number of nondegenerate $n$-periodic orbits.
 Taking $\epsilon$ sufficiently small, any perturbation $\beta$ $\epsilon$-$C^2$-close to $\Gamma$ corresponds to a billiard map $T_\beta$ $C^1$-close to $T_\Gamma$ and will have also only a finite number of nondegenerate $n$-periodic orbits. \end{proof}